CruGlobal/appbuilder_docs/user/concepts/import/ImportExportApps.md

 ![](images/import.png)

+## Before you import:

+1. Message the other builders: have they made changes on the `Destination Server`?
+ - If they have, their work could be overwritten by your import.
+ - If you are importing definitions which *removed* objects of columns, that may break existing data.

+2. Export all the old definitions from `Destination Server` and back them up temporarily in a local directory.
+ - I recommend this step even if you know the backups are working, it is much easier to re-import than to restore the database

 ## Cautions

 - Because Objects can be shared between multiple apps, importing a single app can still impact other apps.